Deploy Oracle Blockchain Platform Enterprise Edition on minikube

 runme_minikube.sh

-and follow the steps as prompted by the script output:./runme_minikube.sh [--publish-image]
+script and follow the steps as prompted by the script output:./runme_minikube.sh [--publish-images]

 Note:

-command uploads the containers to a container image registry such as Oracle Cloud Infrastructure Registry.- Enter the default LDAP admin password (the password will not be displayed): this is used to set the admin user's password for the built-in LDAP authentication server.
+command uploads the containers to a container image registry such as Oracle Cloud Infrastructure Registry.- Enter the default LDAP admin password (the password will not be displayed): sets the administrator's password for the built-in LDAP authentication server.

-- Enter the default control plane admin user password (the password will not be displayed): this is used to set the Blockchain Platform Manager admin user's password.
+- Enter the default control plane admin user password (the password will not be displayed): sets the Blockchain Platform Manager administrator's password.

 - If